Coding4life92/ray-tracer/README.md

 # Building a Ray Tracer

-I am following the series Ray Tracing in One Weekend and decided to document my preocess every step of the way.
+I am following the series Ray Tracing in One Weekend and decided to document my proecess every step of the way.

 ## Build